-The upfront cash payment of \$30 million has been deferred and is being recognized as revenue on a straight-line basis over the estimated period of the Company's performance under the agreement.
+The upfront cash payment of \$30 million received from Biovail in May 2009 has been deferred and is being recognized as revenue on a straight line basis over the estimated period of the Company's performance under the agreement.
 Payments received from Biovail for the reimbursement of specified development costs have been deferred and are being recognized as revenue using a contingency-adjusted performance model over the estimated period of the Company's performance.
-The Company recognized revenues relating to this collaboration of \$1.9 million and \$3.3 million for the three and nine months ended September 30, 2009.
-At September 30, 2009, \$27.3 million of revenue was deferred under this agreement, of which \$5.3 million was included in current liabilities and \$22.0 million was included in long-term liabilities.
+The portion of any payments received from Biovail that the Company may be required to reimburse in the event of an unsuccessful study are deferred by the Company until the outcome of the study is determined.
+The Company recognized revenues relating to this collaboration of \$1.4 million during the three months ended March 31, 2010.
+At March 31, 2010, \$25.3 million of revenue was deferred under this agreement, of which \$5.4 million was included in current liabilities and \$19.9 million was included in long-term liabilities.

 In March 2009, the Company entered into a collaboration and license agreement with Meiji Seika Kaisha, Ltd. ("Meiji Seika") to develop and commercialize a novel class of pro-cognitive drugs to treat patients with schizophrenia and related disorders in Japan and several other Asian countries.
 Under the agreement, the Company is eligible to receive up to \$25 million in aggregate payments, including \$3 million in license fees and up to \$22 million in potential development and regulatory milestone payments, in addition to royalties on product sales, if any, in the Asian territory.
 Meiji Seika also is responsible for the first \$15 million of development expenses and the companies will share remaining expenses through clinical proof-of-concept, subject to possible adjustment in the event the Company further licenses the program outside of the Asian territory.
-Meiji Seika is responsible for all costs associated with the development, manufacturing and commercialization of the product candidate in the Asian territory after proof-of-concept.
+Meiji Seika is responsible for all costs associated with the development, manufacturing and commercialization of the product candidate in the Asian territory.
 Meiji Seika is eligible to share a portion of any product-related revenues received by the Company in the rest of the world.

-In April 2009, the Company received an aggregate of \$2 million in license fees pursuant to the agreement with Meiji Seika, which fees have been deferred and are being recognized as revenue ratably over the estimated period of the Company's performance under the agreement.
-Payments received from Meija Seika for the reimbursement of specified development costs have been deferred and are being recognized as revenue using a contingency-adjusted performance model over the estimated period of the Company's performance.
-The Company recognized revenues relating to this collaboration of \$57,000 and \$110,000 for the three and nine months ended September 30, 2009.
-At September 30, 2009, \$2.1 million of revenue was deferred under this agreement, of which \$220,000 was included in current liabilities and \$1.9 million was included in long-term liabilities.
+As of March 31, 2010, the Company received an aggregate of \$3 million in license fees pursuant to the agreement with Meiji Seika, which fees have been deferred and are being recognized as revenue ratably over the estimated period of the Company's performance under the agreement.
+Payments received from Meiji Seika for the reimbursement of specified development costs have been deferred and are being recognized as revenue using a contingency-adjusted performance model over the estimated period of the Company's performance.
+The Company recognized revenues relating to this collaboration of \$154,000 during the three months ended March 31, 2010.
+No revenue was recognized during the three months ended March 31, 2009.
+At March 31, 2010, \$2.8 million of revenue was deferred under this agreement, of which \$315,000 was included in current liabilities and \$2.5 million was included in long-term liabilities.